 Discover more about the Royal Surrey County Hospital NHS Foundation Trust.

-Locality five is in West Sussex, serving Chichester and the towns and villages of the beautiful West Sussex coast, as well as the central areas of West Sussex.
+This locality covers West Sussex, serving Chichester and the towns and villages of the beautiful West Sussex coast, as well as the central areas of the county.
 It is known to be a friendly locality in which to be placed.
 Students are valued and made to feel part of the local community.

-There are three main hospitals in locality five: Worthing, St Richard’s (Chichester) and Princess Royal (Haywards Heath).
-Most University of Surrey students are allocated to St Richards's Hospital in Chichester.
+There are two main hospitals in locality five: Worthing and St Richard’s (Chichester).
+Surrey students are allocated to St Richard's Hospital in Chichester.

 The unit at St. Richard’s has recently undergone a £2m refurbishment, which is entirely focused on providing mothers-to-be with a range of choices about their labour and delivery, with services tailored to meet the needs of the woman and her baby.
 It has three birthing pools, a high-tech operating theatre with a high-dependency recovery area and a special care baby unit.
 The new Chichester Birth Centre gives mothers-to-be the option of a midwife-led service in a homely, relaxed environment.

-Most students will be placed at the Basingstoke site where maternity services include: an early pregnancy assessment unit (EPAU), ultrasound department, antenatal and postnatal clinics (located either within the hospital or community setting), antenatal and postnatal wards, maternity day assessment unit (MDAU) and delivery suite.
+Students will be placed at the Basingstoke site where maternity services include: an early pregnancy assessment unit, ultrasound department, antenatal and postnatal clinics (located either within the hospital or community setting), antenatal and postnatal wards, maternity day assessment unit and delivery suite.
 Students will also have the opportunity to work at the birth centre in Andover.

 Academic year structure

-The three-year programme runs over 49 weeks each year, with seven weeks’ holiday usually over the winter, spring and summer vacations.
-The length of the programme year and the holiday entitlement are requirements of the professional regulator for midwifery education.
+The three-year course runs over 49 weeks each year, with seven weeks’ holiday usually over the winter, spring and summer vacations.
+The length of the course year and the holiday entitlement are requirements of the professional regulator for midwifery education.

 Timetables are normally available one month before the start of the semester.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week (Monday–Friday).
 Wednesday afternoons are normally reserved for sports and cultural activities.
 Part-time classes are normally scheduled on one or two days per week, details of which can be obtained from the course administrators.
 View our Timetabling Policy (PDF).